pekofsky/pekofsky.github.io/about.md

 ---

 Please Note: This page only includes personal information.
-For professional information, please refer to the rest of my site and/or contact me.
+For professional information, please refer to my resume, the rest of my site, and/or contact me.

 ---